yasmin-aumeeruddy/SkillsNetworkLabs/README.md

 ## Abstract

 Have a go at developing a cloud-native microservice on a fully open source and open standards stack.
 Use the Eclipse MicroProfile programming model to develop a robust and flexible microservice.
 Deploy it to the Open Liberty server running on the Eclipse OpenJ9 JVM.
 Handle microservice metrics and alerting with MicroProfile Metrics and Health.
-Finally, build and run the application in a Docker container ready for deployment to your favourite cloud.
+Finally, build and run the application in a Docker container ready for deployment to your favorite cloud.

 ## Introduction